Analysis: Markets suspect new ECB tool to address bond stress could mimic old tools

 "The political price is quite high for the current OMT, so the ECB cannot do this alone, there must be something on the political side to design an OMT-light, which allows a country to be a bit protected," said Krizan.

-Analysts said they would expect an OMT-like programme to come with conditions attached, but not as strict as those in the original programme.
+Analysts said they would expect an OMT-like programme to come with conditions attached, but not ones as strict as those in the original programme.
+Sources told Reuters the upcoming scheme would feature loose conditions such as complying with the European Commission's economic recommendations. read more

 Aside from fiscal requirements, "the size will be everything, the maturities of the bonds they will be looking at, these are the most important," said ING Bank senior rates strategist Antoine Bouvet.